hyprsoftcorp/IoTCoreAppUpdates/README.md

 ```

 ### Security Concerns
-The app update service runs on the device under the 'NT AUTHORITY\SYSTEM' context and has full rights/access to the operating system and file system.
-This means that the processes the service invokes after an update also run under the same unrestricted context. **This can be a security risk!**
+By default the app update service runs on the device under the 'NT AUTHORITY\SYSTEM' user context and has full rights/access to the operating and file system.
+This means that the processes the service invokes after an update also run under the same unrestricted user context. **This can be a security risk!**